 About the Superintendent:

-Starting his fifth year at Natomas Unified, Supt.
-Chris Evans oversees a growing, diverse district of nearly 15,000 students located several miles north of the Capitol.
+Finishing his fifth year at Natomas Unified, Supt.
+Chris Evans oversees a growing, diverse district of 15,000 students located several miles north of the Capitol.
 Since his arrival, NUSD has received World School Authorization for its International Baccalaureate Diploma and Middle Years Programmes.
 The district also has been selected to offer the AP Capstone Diploma program at Natomas High; has seen Two Rivers Elementary chosen as a Caifornia Distinguished School by the state Department of Education; and has been named by the College Board to its Gaston Caperton Honor Roll for providing rigorous academic opportunities to underrepresented students.
 NUSD is committed to providing students with numerous college and career readiness options, ranging from Culinary Arts to Robotics, Engineering, Visual Arts, Business/Marketing, Broadcasting, and a pathway to Health-care careers.
 Mr. Evans’ Sacramento roots extend back to his college days, when he attended CSU Sacramento.
 A Natomas resident, the superintendent is the proud father of three NUSD students.

 For questions other than direct questions to the Superintendent, support to Natomas Unified constituents is always available at our Constituent and Customer Services Office.

 With the school year more than halfway over, there are plenty of reasons to be excited about the recent past and our bright future as NUSD celebrates its 25th Anniversary as a unified district.